gbaeke/aks-deep-dive/exercises/00-networking/01-linkerd/README.md

 linkerd check
 ```

 Linkerd is now installed in the `linkerd` namespace.
+Note that linkerd CLI has automatically generated a root certificate with a one year validity.
+In production, and when you install with Helm, this certificate should be created by you, preferably with a longer lifetime.
+See https://linkerd.io/2.11/tasks/generate-certificates/.
+The documentation uses `step` to generate a root certificate and an intermediate certificate.

 ## Install extensions